 All the plant communities on Mt Canobolas differ significantly in their composition from other similar communities and are likely to be recognised as distinct Plant Community Types in the future.
 This is particularly true of the heathlands.

-The vegetation on Mt Canobolas is superficially similar to that in other high altitude parts of eastern Australia, but when examined closely there are many differences that set it apart.
+The vegetation on Mt Canobolas is superficially similar to that in other high altitude parts of eastern Australia, but when examined closely there are many differences that set it apart (Medd and Bower 2019).
 The distinctiveness is based largely on the presence of endemic species and the absence of species that are common in similar communities elsewhere.

 Snow Gum-Mountain Gum Grassy Woodland and Tall Open Forest